Robert O. Young: Nutritional microscopy

 Young bases some of his theories, research, and written works on the alternative medical approach of live blood analysis.
 Young teaches microscopy courses in which he trains people to perform live blood analysis as well as dry blood analysis.
 Young has stated that he teaches live blood analysis solely for research and educational purposes, and not for use in diagnosing medical conditions, which the San Diego Union-Tribune characterizes as "a legal distinction that some might find elusive in practice".

-Live blood analysis is used by alternative medical practitioners, who claim it to be a valuable qualitative assessment of a person's state of health.
+Live blood analysis is used by some alternative medical practitioners, who claim it to be a valuable qualitative assessment of a person's state of health.
 Live blood analysis lacks scientific foundation, and has been described as a fraudulent means of convincing patients to buy dietary supplements and as a medically useless "money-making scheme".
 Live blood analysis has been described by the U.S. Department of Health and Human Services as an "unestablished laboratory test", or test that is not generally accepted in laboratory medicine.